rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 Finally, I need a few more slots to allow for register spilling.

 There are still inefficiencies in my calling convention.
 When I evaluate procedure parameters (i.e. `foo(expr1, expr2, ..., exprn)`), the result of each expression is not stored immediately on the stack.
-This avoids function calls inside the parameter expression from clobbering parameters of the outer function being written to the stack, but it can involve extra instructions (the registers containing the early parameters might need to moved onto and back from the stack during spilling, if the latter parameters expressions require a lot of registers).
+This avoids function calls inside the parameter expression from clobbering parameters of the outer function call being written to the stack, but it can involve extra instructions (the registers containing the early parameters might need to moved onto and back from the stack during spilling, if the later parameters expressions require a lot of registers).

 Implementing pointers and procedures went fairly smoothly.
 It seems that after doing a lot of upfront work with SSA and register allocation, the pace accelerates.